Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: What is discussed in the debates?

-As seen in Section \ref{sec:incivility}, categories with less female representation tend to exhibit higher levels of incivility.
-This raises questions about the quality of discourse and whether the current gender imbalance contributes to a toxic debating environment.
-It also calls into question the inclusivity of channels in representing diverse perspectives, particularly on issues of national and social importance.
+As we will discuss in Section \ref{sec:incivility}, there is a correlation between categories with lower female representation and higher levels of incivility.
+This correlation raises concerns about the quality of discourse and suggests that the gender imbalance may contribute to a more hostile debate environment.
+It also challenges the inclusivity of media channels in reflecting diverse viewpoints, especially on matters of national and societal significance.

-\section{Incivility in the debates}
+\section{Incivility in the Debates}

 Indian television debates, particularly the one under study, are often marked by high levels of incivility and excessive dramatization, characteristics that can both entertain and polarize the audience.
 While these traits contribute to the show's popularity, they raise serious questions about the quality of public discourse and democratic debate in the country.
-In this section, we aim to quantify these elements of incivility using three carefully chosen metrics: speech overlap, use of foul language, and instances of shouting.
-Speech overlap serves as a proxy for conversational decorum, with excessive overlap often indicative of a lack of respect for differing opinions.
-The use of foul language, operationalized through detecting hateful language using Google's Perspective API~\cite{lees2022new}, directly reflects the tone and content of the debate, revealing any underlying animosities or prejudices.
-Lastly, the frequency of shouting by the panelists offers insights into the emotional intensity of the debate, potentially correlating with heightened levels of aggression or antagonism.
-Collectively, these metrics provide a comprehensive lens through which to quantify and understand incivility in the complex setting of Indian TV debates.
+In this section, we aim to quantify these elements of incivility using three carefully chosen metrics: \textit{(1) speech overlap, (2) use of foul language, and (3) instances of shouting}. \textit{Speech overlap} acts as a proxy for conversational decorum, with excessive overlap often indicative of a lack of respect for differing opinions.
+The use of \textit{foul language}, operationalized through detecting hateful language using Google's Perspective API~\cite{lees2022new}, directly reflects the tone and content of the debate, revealing any underlying animosities or prejudices.
+Lastly, the \textit{frequency of shouting} by the panelists offers insights into the emotional intensity of the debate, potentially correlating with heightened levels of aggression or antagonism.
+Collectively, these metrics provide a comprehensive lens to quantify and understand incivility in the complex setting of Indian TV debates.

-\subsection{Overlapping speech and toxicity}
+\subsection{Overlapping Speech and Toxicity}

+The debates often elicit an emotional response from the panelists which either results in (1) panelists speaking over each other or (2) using foul speech to attack others' opinions~\cite{indiatomorrowDirtyGame}.